 At the O’BRAIN Lab, we assume that individual weight status is the result of a complex interaction of (at least) these different factors:

-- individual behavior (e.g. eating behavior, decision-making)
+- individual behaviour (e.g. eating behaviour, decision-making)

 - characteristics of the environment (e.g. food supply, possibilities for physical activity)